How to Clear and Reset TPM in Windows 11

 Users can also use the Windows PowerShell app to clear their device’s TPM settings and reset the defaults.

-First, open Windows PowerShell as administrator.
+First, open Windows PowerShell as an administrator.

 Then run the command below.